 Step 4: Apply During Your 60-Day Window

-- You do not need to cancel your old plan first
+- Do not cancel your old plan first

 Step 5: Verify Everything